Team-pizza-D/Course-Registration-System/README.md

 ---
 ## Challenges Faced

-### DataBase
+### 1-DataBase

 Learn everything from the beginning

-Understand what is the DataBase and how to creat it Learn how to create multiple table and columns
+Understand what is the DataBase and how to creat it

+Learn how to create multiple table and columns

 Learn how to insert data in the tables

 Learn how to connect the tables with the Classes and manage it

-### Classes
+### 2-Classes

 Understand what is the Classes and how to creat it

+Learn how to connect the Classes with the DataBase and the GUI and manage it

-### The GUI
+### 3-The GUI

 Understand what is the GUI and how to creat it

-Learn new things such as bitwise

-Handling diffrent conversion formulas

-Managing input validation to prevent crashes from invalid user input.

-Linking multiple modules together while maintaining clean and readable code.

-Handling user navigation between modes efficiently.

-Testing edge cases such as division by zero and invalid units.
+Learn how to connect the GUI with the Classes and manage it

 ## Conclusion
 This project demonstrates teamwork, modular programming, and data validation in Python.
 Each part was developed by two team members to ensure the quality of the work.
 The result is a user-friendly Course-Registration-System that is organized, functional, and easy to extend in the future.
 This project has improved our teamwork skills.